 BISA follows the admission policy of the Braeburn Group of International Schools.

-All applicants must provide copies of their passport or copies of birth certificate plus leaving certificate or letter of recommendation from previous school.
+All applicants must provide copies of their passport or copies of birth certificate, previous 2 reports, leaving certificate from previous school.

 Children are only placed in year groups according to their age.
 In exceptional circumstances a child may be placed in a year group below their age band.
 The reasons for this are normally identified Additional Educational Needs and it is considered in the child’s best interest.
 This is only agreed with substantial evidence that supports the decision (for example, assessments by an Educational Psychologist).